eliasab16/timeless-picker/README.md

 adding new elements to the DOM.
 This has many possible downsides, among which is decreased performance.

-This project, on the other hand, mocks scrolling mathematically and programmatically, without adding any dynamically adding any new elements.
+This project, on the other hand, mocks scrolling mathematically and programmatically, without dynamically adding any new elements.

 ### Getting started
 Install the package: